At a glance

 Assessing the development

 Germany has committed to reducing emissions of the five main air pollutants in accordance with the 2012 amendment to the Gothenburg Protocol of the Geneva Convention on Long-Range Transboundary Air (UNECE 2012).
 Germany must reduce emissions by an average of 21 % by 2020 compared to 2005.
-This target can be achieved.
+This target was achieved.
 For the five air pollutants, further reduction obligations have also been set in the new European NEC Directive of December 2016.
 Accordingly, Germany must reduce emissions of the five air pollutants by an average of 45 % between 2005 and 2030.
 The Federal Government has included this reduction target in the German Sustainable Development Strategy (BReg 2016).

 Achieving these targets is a major challenge for German environmental policy.
 Additional measures are needed, especially to reduce ammonia emissions from agriculture.
 Significant progress must also be made in the areas of e-mobility and the expansion of public transport, in building modernization, and in particulate matter emissions from small combustion plants (stoves and fireplaces) in order to ensure that the 2030 target values are safely achieved.